 1. Provide Situations and Examples Relatable to Health Science Students

-Often, one of the most common causes of a learner disengaging from a class is the perception that the material is not relevant to their personal situation.
+Often, one of the most common causes of learners disengaging from a class is the perception that the material is not relevant to their personal situations.
 Examples that feel abstract and remote give the impression that course material is inaccessible or even unimportant.

 Your students are young, diverse individuals with unique perspectives and experiences.
 Your lessons should feel relevant to them and reflect their personal differences while making connections to the real world.